What is customer experience (CX)?

 2) CS Strategy

 A customer experience strategy is a plan and system that you put in place to create and deliver positive customer experiences that inspire loyalty and advocacy.
 It involves creating great customer experiences across all touchpoints and interactions.
+Creating personalized customer experiences through target account based marketing is an excellent way to improve this strategy.

 3) CX Programs